vanderpatrick/SkateGram/README.md

 - [Font Awesome](https://fontawesome.com/)
   - Was used to select the icons used in this project.
 - [Bootstrap](https://getbootstrap.com/)
-  - Bootstrap was used as the css framework for this project
+  - Bootstrap was used as the CSS framework for this project
   # Credits :
  1. [MDBoostrap](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw)
   - For providing the footer code